mmm111mmm/inacityinthefuture/bornforthe7th.md

 Another computer program helps us.
 We just press a button - labelled go or run - and the Java file is compiled and run for us.

+# 1. Getting started - Printing our name

 ## Basic form

 A very basic Java program looks like this: